 Some specified pre-existing medical conditions may be covered by some insurance providers but others may not.
-There are also exclusions, specified by each individual provider, for example alcohol or drug abuse related deaths will may void the policy and result in non-payment of a claim.
+There are also exclusions specified by each individual provider; for example deaths related to alcohol or drug abuse may void the policy and result in non-payment of a claim.

 If cover is provided on non-standard terms or even on smoker rates, and you change your lifestyle during the term in a way that you think should reduce the likelihood of a claim, for example you have stopped smoking, some providers will allow the cover to be reviewed mid-term.

 A Convertible plan allows the plan to be converted to a Whole-of-Life policy without having to provide any further medical information.
 Premiums for this type of policy are higher at the outset than for standard life insurance policies.
 Once the policy converts to a Whole-of-Life plan the premiums are also likely to increase.